axibase/atsd/sql/permissions.md

 The row-level security is enforced in all types of queries by filtering rows at the time they are read from the database.

-As a result, the same query executed by different users may produce different result sets.
+As a result, the same query executed by different users can produce different result sets.

 [Scheduled SQL](scheduled-sql.md) queries are executed with [`All Entities: Read`](../administration/user-authorization.md#all-entities-permissions) permission and are **not filtered**.